 The location of the hole is high up, about 2 mm from the top.
 You can’t do it close to the footplate, as that is where the gears go.
 The wires would be able to pass.

 Back to the chassis.
-After the motor has been mounted again, I put masking tape on the motor and the metal edges.
+I put masking tape on the motor and the metal edges.
 This is of course to protect the decoder from shorts.

-Desolder all the wires from the Zimo MS500 decoder, except for the stayalive and sound ones.
+Desolder all the wires from the Zimo MS490 decoder, except the stayalive (blue/grey) and sound wires (purple).

 You can see I decided to guide the motor and wheel contact wires under the decoder and fit them at the other end of the decoder.
 I did this while still finding my way around, so I had some extra wire to move the decoder.
 But you can also cut the wires short and fit them at the front end of the train to the decoder.